ElayadeIsmail/ElayadeIsmail/README.md

   <img align="right" alt="GIF" src="./code.gif" width="300" height="400" />

 - 🔭 Working on some personal projects
-- 🌱 I’m currently learning React Native
-- 👯 I’m Looking for a Job
+- 👯 I’m Looking for a Full-time Job
-- 🥅 2020 Goals: Learning more stuff and finding a job
+- 🥅 2021 Goals: Keep Learning more stuff.
-- ⚡ i lOVE Football ⚽, Runing 🏃‍♂️ and Music 🎧
+- ⚡ I LOVE Football ⚽, Running 🏃‍♂️ and Music 🎧

 ### Connect with me: